TadekBiela/heisttown/README.md

 ## 3. Contact
 Feel free to reach out: tadek.biela@gmail.com .
-You can also check my LinkedIn: https://www.linkedin.com/in/tadeuszbiela/ or webside: https://cpptested.com/
+You can also check my ["LinkedIn"](https://www.linkedin.com/in/tadeuszbiela/) or website: https://cpptested.com/

 ## 4. License